Analysis and synthesis of feature map for kernel-based quantum classifier: Results and Discussions

 Next, Table~\ref{tb:MinimumAccuracy} gives the minimum accuracy for the encoding functions \eqref{eq:ef1}-\eqref{eq:ef5}, which are calculated according to the procedure given in Section~\ref{sec:min accuracy}.
-Recall that the minimum accuracy gives a lower bound of the exact training accuracy, or equivalently, guarantees a worst-case accuracy.
-Hence, our suggestion is to select the encoding function that has the largest minimum accuracy; that is, for Exp dataset, the encoding function \eqref{eq:ef4} is recommended to use; similarly, for Moon and Xor datasets, \eqref{eq:ef4} and \eqref{eq:ef1} are recommended, respectively.
-Also for the case of Circle dataset, any encoding function can be used.
-Now let us compare the minimum accuracy with the exact training accuracies given in Table~\ref{tb:train}.
-Figure~\ref{fig:compareTables} gives the summary, where the minimum and exact accuracies are indicated with the orange and blue bars, respectively.
-Importantly, the encoding function selected according to the above-mentioned guide based on the minimum accuracy, does not necessarily produce the best training accuracies.
-Nonetheless, for all the cases of dataset, the selected encoding functions achieve the training accuracies bigger than 0.9.
-Therefore, in light of the fact that the minimum accuracy is obtained immediately without calculating the kernel matrix nor performing the SVM optimization procedure, our conclusion is that the minimum accuracy can be used as a convenient measure for determining a suitable encoding function and accordingly a good feature map.
-Finally note that, as seen in Fig.~\ref{fig:compareTables} (c), (d), the encoding functions \eqref{eq:ef3} for Moon and \eqref{eq:ef1} for Xor do not give a lower bound, due to the statistical errors; this gap can be decreased by taking more sample points.
+Recall that the minimum accuracy gives a lower bound of the exact training accuracy achieved by any optimized classifier, or in other words, it guarantees a worst-case accuracy.
+Hence, the minimum accuracy may be used as a guide to determine the feature map; that is, the encoding function with the largest minimum accuracy is recommended.
+Then, for Moon dataset, Table~\ref{tb:MinimumAccuracy} suggests the encoding functions \eqref{eq:ef3} or \eqref{eq:ef4}; similarly, for Exp and Xor datasets, \eqref{eq:ef4} and \eqref{eq:ef1} are recommended, respectively.
+Also, for the case of Circle dataset, any encoding function can be used.